RBAC or ABAC: Which is Better? Enforcing Risk-Adaptive Access Control in the Cloud

 Some of the use cases where ABAC is most applicable:

-• sales managers being able to view only those accounts owned by their respective sales teams,
+- sales managers being able to view only those accounts owned by their respective sales teams

-• purchasing managers not being able to approve purchase orders to vendors they entered into the system, and
+- purchasing managers not being able to approve purchase orders to vendors they entered into the system, and

 These attributes are subject to frequent change and require looking up the data itself to determine whether the user can access or not.

-Example of tag-based ABAC policy, displayed in TrustLogix policy editor.
+Example of tag-based ABAC policy displayed in TrustLogix policy editor.

 Access controls are necessary but not sufficient.
 You also need a way to observe and adapt to data access issues and risks as they occur.

-• Dark Data: Copies of sensitive data no longer needed but still accessible, representing unnecessary attack surface by bad actors.
+- Dark Data: Copies of sensitive data no longer needed but still accessible, representing unnecessary attack surface by bad actors.

-• Data Sprawl: Data is distributed across multiple data stores and the downstream stores’ users should not have the same privileges as the users whose access lets them share this data in the first place.
+- Data Sprawl: Data is distributed across multiple data stores, and the downstream stores’ users should not have the same privileges as the users whose access lets them share this data in the first place.

-• Data Being Accessed from Unauthorized Clients: Indicative of potential “shadow IT” of accounts being shared by multiple people in order to “work around” data access issues, or even hijacked by a bad actor logging in from another device.
+- Data Being Accessed from Unauthorized Clients: Indicative of potential “shadow IT” of accounts being shared by multiple people in order to “work around” data access issues, or even hijacked by a bad actor logging in from another device.

-TrustLogix Data Risk Viewer, showing example risks and recommendations.
+TrustLogix Data Risk Viewer showing example risks and recommendations.

 In short, simply having RBAC and/or ABAC capability is not enough.
-You should also make sure you have a way of monitoring for a broad spectrum of data security risks, and can enable quick resolution regardless of where that risk originated.
-In “Break the Glass” in case of kinds of emergency scenarios, a risk-adaptable access control is also required, hence understanding risks is a critical aspect of data security access governance.
+You should also make sure you can monitor a broad spectrum of data security risks and that you can enable quick resolution regardless of where that risk originated.
+In “Break the Glass” case of kinds of emergency scenarios, risk-adaptable access control is also required, hence understanding risks is a critical aspect of data security access governance.

 LEARN MORE about the 7 types of data security issues here: https://www.trustlogix.io/blog/the-top-7-cloud-data-security-issues-that-you-dont-know-about.